purrbot-site/PurrBotAPI/README.md

 ```

 ## Errors
-The site might return a 403 (Unauthorized) or 500 (Internal Server error) error when the request either contains invalid JSON (or none at all) or an exception happened on creating the image.
+The site might return a 403 (Unauthorized) or 500 (Internal Server error) error code when the request either contains invalid JSON (or none at all) or an exception happened on creating the image.
 The error is returned as a normal JSON response which may look something like this:
 ```json
 {